open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 you will see the following "clusters" of classes:
 * `auto-tooling-and-instrumentation.isolated/` - contains `agent-tooling` module and
 `instrumentation` submodules, loaded and isolated inside `AgentClassLoader`.
-Including Open Telemetry SDK.
+Including OpenTelemetry SDK.
 * `io/opentelemetry/auto/bootstrap/` - contains `agent-bootstrap` module and available in
 bootstrap classloader.
-* `io/opentelemetry/auto/shaded/` - contains Open Telemetry API and its dependencies.
+* `io/opentelemetry/auto/shaded/` - contains OpenTelemetry API and its dependencies.
 Shaded during creation of `java-agent` jar file by Shadow Gradle plugin.

 ### Testing